 To advance (English) and avancer( French )

 However, most of the faux amis are “strict ” or ” absolute”.
 In other words, these English words share the same etymology as their similar French versions – however have a totally different meaning.
 Therefore translation based solely on the similarity of the words will look unprofessional.

 In fact, your attempt to grow your business by offering content in your users’ language may be doomed to fail if the translation you provide is not correct.
 It can cause them to question your expertise and knowledge, if the content you provide on your own website is of poor quality.

-In fact, when a user views a page (usually the home page) and doesn’t then view any other pages (e.g. product pages ), or does not perform a specific action ( e.g. purchase or reservation ) , the site’s relevance can be questioned by the search engines.
+In fact, when a user views a page (usually the home page) and does not then view any other pages (e.g. product pages ), or does not perform a specific action ( e.g. purchase or reservation ) , the website’s relevance can be questioned by the search engines.

 Here we think about bounce rate – how many people leave the site immediately from the page they enter on.
 This value can increase significantly when a user views incorrectly translated pages – as they are likely to leave your site without reacting to your call to action or looking deeper into your content, something which Google will take into account when determining rankings.

 In addition, SEO is moving more and more towards a focus on the quality of content on a website.
 So poor translation really can damage your potential and performance from an SEO perspective, as well as user one.

 Here are just some examples of French-English faux amis: